 The best, brightest, most creative and most diverse thinkers and doers are needed to carry out this incredibly important charge.
-As a result, the School of Medicine seeks individuals of integrity, from all walks of life and backgrounds, passionate about selflessly serving those in harm's way and their families in war and peace; it further seeks those students dedicated to becoming the future clinicians, leaders, and scholars of the nation's medical force.
+As a result, the School of Medicine seeks individuals of integrity, from all walks of life and backgrounds, are passionate about selflessly serving those in harm's way and their families in war and peace; it further seeks those students dedicated to becoming the future clinicians, leaders, and scholars of the nation's medical force.

 Navigating the course of military and public health medicine is a challenging experience.
 For this reason, the breadth and depth of the USU curriculum is far reaching.
 A formula combining education in basic science and clinical medicine with innovative training exercises nurtures the future leaders and skilled physicians of USU.

-By graduation, students are able to confidently perform under difficult circumstances anywhere in the world.
+By graduation, students are able to perform with confidence under difficult circumstances anywhere in the world.
 They become part of a calling greater than medicine alone.
 They become ambassadors for the military and national health system everywhere they go; they become a part of the rich pageant of America's military medical tradition, carrying out President Lincoln's charge in his second inaugural address: